DanShappir/Seq/README.md

 ```javascript
 numbers.filter(v => v % 2).head(10).forEach(console.log.bind(console));
 ```
-Now isn't that nice! **And it's all implemented in less than 260 lines of unminified JavaScript code!**
+Now isn't that nice! **And it's all implemented in 250 lines of unminified JavaScript code!**

 As an interesting side-effect, the **Seq** library essentially eliminates the need for explicitly using iterators, since all the iteration methods are applied directly on the generators.

 While **Seq** iteration methods look very much like the built-in *Array.prototype* methods, there is one very significant difference between them: all the **Seq** iteration methods are lazy evaluated.
 This means that only the values that are actually required are computed, on demand.

-## Installation
+## Installation and Usage
 Simply use [Bower](http://bower.io/):

 1. Install Bower: *npm install -g bower*